Published 31 Jan 2023

 What is a Drywall Inspection?

-A drywall inspection checklist is a tool used to guide inspectors in evaluating drywall installation.
+A drywall inspection checklist is a tool used as a guide for inspectors in evaluating drywall installation.
 Use this checklist to identify any issues like misaligned holes for electrical boxes, drywall screws driven too far and other non-compliant items.
-Maximize use of this checklist by following the points below:
+Maximize use of this checklist by following the steps below:

 - Check if all drywall requirements are met

 - Do a site walkthrough and inspect drywall installation

 - Add notes or comments to identified non-compliance